Does Propecia really work?

 Yes, if you stop taking Propecia it will stop having an effect and hair loss will continue.
 You will have to keep taking Propecia for as long as you would like to halt your hair loss.

 Taking more than 1 tablet a day will not make Propecia work faster or better, but may increase the chances of experiencing side effects.

 If you’ve been taking Propecia for some time and think it’s not working as well, please speak to your clinician.

 Why isn't Propecia working for me?

 Everyone’s bodies are different, and while one treatment might work for 1 person it may not work for another.
-If after 3-6 months of taking Propecia you’ve not seen any improvement in your hair loss, it’s worth speaking to your clinician.
+If after three to six months of taking Propecia you’ve not seen any improvement in your hair loss, it’s worth speaking to your clinician.
 They will be able to advise what the best next steps are.